jspotten/cs324-labs/12-lab-proxy-iomultiplex/README.md

 # HTTP Proxy Lab - I/O Multiplexing

-The purpose of this assignment is to help you become more familiar with the concepts associated with client and server sockets that are non-blocking, as part of the I/O multiplexing concurrency paradigm.
-You will learn these concepts by building a working HTTP proxy server that uses epoll.
+The purpose of this assignment is to help you become more familiar with the concepts associated with client and server sockets that are nonblocking, as part of the I/O multiplexing concurrency paradigm.
+You will learn these concepts by building a working HTTP proxy that uses epoll.

 # Maintain Your Repository